Gatenox/GatenoxDevelopersHub/verifier-how-to/start-onboarding-customers-with-gatenox/about-your-company.md

 ### Set company logo

 Your logo is your visual identity.
-We will use it in plenty of spaces in Gatenox.
-You can set it in "Settings" menu, on "Company account" tab.
+We will use your logo throughout the Gatenox Platform.
+You can add the logo in the "Settings" menu, under the "Company information" tab.

 <figure><img src="../../Images/settings_company.png" alt=""><figcaption></figcaption></figure>

 ### Describe your services

-Your services description will be used in invitation emails send via Gatenox to your customers.
-Your can shortly describe your business in "Settings" menu, on "Company account" tab.
+Your services description will be used in invitation emails sent via Gatenox to your customers.
+Your can shortly describe your business in the "Settings" menu, under the "Company information" tab.

 ### Add you webpage address